melroy89/FediResolve/README.md

 # FediResolve

 FediResolve is a command-line tool for resolving and displaying Fediverse content.
-It can parse and display ActivityPub content from various Fediverse platforms including Mastodon, Lemmy, PeerTube, and others.
+It can parse and display ActivityPub content from various Fediverse platforms including Mastodon, Mbin, Lemmy, PeerTube, and others.

 ## Features